CyclotronResearchCentre/bidsme/README.md

 - **fmap** for [fieldmaps](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#fieldmap-data)

 #### <a name="dicom"></a> DICOM
-BIDSme support generic raw [DICOM](https://www.dicomstandard.org/) file format.
+BIDSme supports the generic raw [DICOM](https://www.dicomstandard.org/) file format.
 Attributes extraction rely on [`pydicom`](https://pydicom.github.io/pydicom/stable/index.html) library.

-DICOM files are identified by an extension `.dcm` and `.DCM`, and by word `DICM` placed in file at  `0x80`.
+DICOM files are identified by an extension `.dcm` or `.DCM`, and by word `DICM` placed in file at  `0x80`.

-Attributes can be retrieved using both the DICOM tag and keyword (if defined).
+Attributes can be retrieved using both the DICOM tag or keyword (if defined).
-For example `getField("InstanceCreationDate")` and `getField("(008, 0012)")` will both retrieve the same `Instance Creation Date`.
+For example `getField("(008, 0012)")` or `getField("InstanceCreationDate")` will both retrieve the same `Instance Creation Date`.
-Tags must be **exatctly** in form of string formatted as follows: `"(%04d, %04d)"`, and the tag numbers must be put in hexadecimal form without `0x` prefix -- the same way as DICOM tags are usually depicted.
+Tags must be **exatctly** in the form of a string formatted as follows: `"(%04d, %04d)"`, and the tag numbers must be put in hexadecimal form without `0x` prefix -- the same way as DICOM tags are usually depicted.
 Retrieved values are parsed if possible into python base values: `int`, `float`, `str`, `datetime.date`, `datetime.time` and `datetime.datetime`.

-Nested values are retrieved using `/` separator, for example `getField("(2005, 140f)/0/PixelPresentation")` will retrieve Pixel Presentation value from private tag.
+Nested values are retrieved using `/` separator.
+For example, `getField("(2005, 140f)/0/PixelPresentation")` will retrieve Pixel Presentation value from private tag.
 The navigation follows the same structure as pydicom: `ds[0x2005, 0x140f][0]["PixelPresentation"]`.
-To retrieve values with multiplicity an index addressing each value must be used.
+To retrieve values with multiplicity, an index addressing each value must be used.
 For example if `(0008, 0008) Image Type` is `['ORIGINAL', 'PRIMARY', 'M_FFE', 'M', 'FFE']`, it can be accessed by `getField("ImageType/0") -> 'ORIGINAL'`.

-For convenience, during the preparation step, the full dump of DICOM header is created in form of JSON file `dcm_dump_<dicom file name>.json`.
+For convenience, during the preparation step, the full dump of DICOM header is created in the form of a JSON file `dcm_dump_<dicom file name>.json`.
-In this dump, dataset structure is represented as dictionary, multi-values and sequences as lists.
+In this dump, dataset structure is represented as dictionary, whereby multi-values and sequences are represented as lists.

 #### <a name="hmriNIFTI"></a>hmriNIFTI
-`hmriNIFTI` data-format is a DICOM files converted to Nifti format by [hMRI toolbox](https://www.sciencedirect.com/science/article/pii/S1053811919300291) for [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/).
+`hmriNIFTI` data-format denotes DICOM files converted to Nifti format by [hMRI toolbox](https://www.sciencedirect.com/science/article/pii/S1053811919300291) for [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/).
-Essentially it consists by a nifti image data and a JSON file with DICOM header dumped into it.
+Essentially it consists of a nifti image data and a JSON file with DICOM header dumped into it.

-All recording attributes are retrieved from `acqpar[0]` dictionary within json file, requesting directly the name of corresponding field: `getField("SeriesNumber") -> 4` In case of nested dictionaries, for ex. `"[CSAImageHeaderInfo"]["RealDwellTime"]`, a field separator `/` should be used:
+All recording attributes are retrieved from `acqpar[0]` dictionary within json file, requesting directly the name of the corresponding field: `getField("SeriesNumber") -> 4` In case of nested dictionaries, for ex. `"[CSAImageHeaderInfo"]["RealDwellTime"]`, a field separator `/` should be used:
 ```